Arryboom/keyword_filter/readme.md

 # Keyword Filter

-a simple nonsense sentence filter for chinese,gonna filter out low infomation sentence or sentence that contains too much personal emotional express.
+a simple nonsense sentence filter for chinese,gonna filter out low information sentence or sentence that contains too much personal emotional express.

-Junk news/articles etc is wasting people's life and deal no good to our health,let's limit these shits togther.
+Junk news/articles etc is wasting people's life and dealing no good to our health,let's limit these shits togther.

-- CurrentVersion:**1.5**
+- CurrentVersion:**1.6**

 >Front webpage:
 bootstrap+jquery+h5